Lee Chang-sub: 2017–2022: Solo career beginnings, unit debut

+In December 2018, he released his first Korean solo EP titled Mark.
+He considered it a gift to his fans before his enlistment in January 2019.
+He held his first solo concert, SPACE, on January 4, 5 and 6, 2019 at the Yes24 Live Hall in Gwangjin District, Seoul.

-On October 27, 2020, Cube announced that the currently active members of BtoB have formed a unit called BtoB 4U consisting Eunkwang, Minhyuk, Changsub and Peniel.
+On October 27, 2020, Cube announced that the currently active members of BtoB would form a unit called BtoB 4U consisting of Eunkwang, Minhyuk, Changsub and Peniel.
 The unit debuted on November 16 with their first mini-album, Inside and title track "Show Your Love".